betiniakarandut/AirBnB_clone_v2/README.md

-# AirBnB_clone_v2
+# 0x02.
+AirBnB clone - MySQL

+## Description :house:
-This is the console /command interpreter for the Holberton Airbnb clone project.
+In this project, we began to use MySQL database to store Create, Read, Update, and Delete information in the `AirBnB_clone` project.This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.

-### Supported classes:
+### Supported classes :pencil:
 * BaseModel
 * User
 * State